mcdonc/idracfanctl/README.rst

 Defaults to this script are slightly more aggressive fan-RPM-wise than Dell dynamic fan control in that environment.
 At near-zero load, with the default settings, my fans are usually at 10% and my CPU temps hover between 50-53°C.
-With those same defaults, at 100% load, my fans are at 50%, and my CPU temps seem to top out at between 87-92°C.  This works for me, you might want to play around with other settings.
+With those same defaults, at 100% load, my fans are at 52%-56%, and my CPU temps seem to top out at between 87-90°C.  This works for me, you might want to play around with nondefault settings.
+On my system, when CPU temps exceed 92°C or so, the CPU temperature sensors get wonky and occasionally can't return a value, so I like to keep it below that number.

 Under script control, the stepping of the fans is less smooth than under Dell dynamic control, and the script does not control individual fan RPMs like